 Sleep Apnea

-Sleep Apnea is a breathing disorder during sleep and typically is accompanied by loud snoring.
-The disorder causes brief periods throughout the night in which breathing stops or the person does not get enough oxygen during sleep.
+Sleep Apnea is a breathing disorder during sleep; it typically is accompanied by loud snoring.
+The disorder causes brief periods throughout the night during which breathing stops or the person does not get enough oxygen.
 There are two major types.

-Obstructive Sleep Apnea, the most common, is due to an obstruction in the throat during sleep causing the upper airway to narrow.
-Bed partners notice pauses of approximately 10 to 60 seconds between loud snores.
-This phenomenon can be a result of several factors, including inherent physical characteristics, excess weight, and alcohol consumption before sleep.
-Central Sleep Apnea, the less common kind, is caused by a delay in the signal from the brain to breathing apparatus.
+Obstructive Sleep Apnea: this type, which is more common, is caused by an obstruction in the throat during sleep causing the upper airway to narrow.
+Bed partners notice pauses of approximately ten to sixty seconds between loud snores.
+This phenomenon can be a result of several factors, including inherent physical characteristics, excess weight, and alcohol consumption before sleep

 With both types of apnea you must wake up briefly to breathe, sometimes hundreds of times during the night.
 Usually there is no memory of these brief awakenings.